Content on this page was generated by AI and has not been manually reviewed.

 – Encryption overhead and hardware acceleration guidelines

-– General network performance research on latency, jitter, and packet loss
+– General network performance research on latency, jitter, and packet loss Is edge better than google: comparing edge versus chrome performance, privacy, extensions, and VPN integration in 2026

 If you’re actively evaluating VPN options for edge performance, a practical approach is to test with at least three edge nodes within your region, compare the same three metrics latency, jitter, and throughput, and pick the edge node that offers the best balance for your typical usage.
 Remember, the best edge experience often comes from a combination of proximity, routing quality, and efficient protocol that your device handles well.